1. Create .env file with secrets (see "Configure Secrets" below)

 Install script warnings about host connectivity: The install script tests connectivity to your host's Vite server to auto-detect the correct IP.
 If Vite isn't running yet, you'll see warnings like "Could not detect reachable host IP" - this is expected and the script will use a sensible default (192.168.64.1).
 Start Vite after installation completes.

 Cookies not working: Ensure you're accessing the UI via http://auth.minikube.local (not http://localhost:5173).
-The single-origin architecture requires UI, auth broker, and engine to be served from the same host for cookies to work.
+The single-origin architecture requires UI, controlplane, and engine to be served from the same host for cookies to work.

 Engine API not accessible: Verify the ingress includes the /engine path: